stevejgordon/AspNetCoreDockerWorkshop/activities/12-DockerCompose.md

 ## Activity Steps

-1. Create a new text document in the your root directory called 'docker-compose.yml'.
+1. Create a new text document in the root directory called 'docker-compose.yml'.
 2. Edit the 'docker-compose.yml' in VS Code or Notepad (or your text editor of choice) and add the following...

 ```